 I'm a system administrator at the Student-Run Computing Facility, a society in Cambridge University that provides free hosting, email & more to members of the University.

-As a separate project, I maintain CUER’s new WordPress website, which launched in August 2018.
-In collaboration with our Programme Director and Designer, I implemented out theme customisation and house styling within WordPress’s frontend development workflow, as well as general system administration including setup of DNS and the hosting service.
+As a separate project, I created CUER’s new website, which launched in August 2019.
+In collaboration with our Programme Director and Designer, I implemented theme customisation and house styling and chose the Hugo static site generator, and I continue to do general system administration including setup of DNS and the hosting service.

-I created the original website for SolidariTee, a charitable UK-based student campaign, based at a dozen (and counting) universities, that raises money for NGOs supporting refugees in Europe and elsewhere, by selling T-shirts and other accessories.
-I’m still involved with SolidariTee, but much of the continuing web development work is done by others.
+I created the original website for SolidariTee, a student-led charity, based at dozens of universities in the UK and abroad, that supports the international assistance of refugees and asylum seekers in Europe and elsewhere, by selling T-shirts and other accessories.
+I’m still involved with SolidariTee, looking after email.

-For two successive election terms (lasting one year each), I was the student-elected IT Officer and webmaster of the Magdalene College JCR.
+For two successive terms, I was the student-elected IT Officer and webmaster of the Magdalene College JCR.
 A JCR is in essence a student union — as such, my role was a mix of standing up for fellow students’ IT-related concerns and website maintenance (and being thankful that Squarespace took a lot of the hard work out of that).

-For a year I was one of two webmasters at Cambridge University Engineering Society, where I built a new website using Django, which involved standing up a new web server & database, and also handling migration of content and user information from the old website.
-For this, I also wrote an API client library to interact with CUES’ payment processor, and a new web form for member signup that automatically issues payment requests for membership fees.
+For a year I was one of two webmasters at Cambridge University Engineering Society, where I built a new website using Django.
+This included standing up a new web server & database on AWS, and also handling migration of content and user information from the old website.
+For this, I also wrote an API client library to interact with CUES’s payment processor, and a new web form for member signup that automatically issues payment requests for membership fees.